mendix/docs/content/en/docs/refguide/mobile/using-mobile-capabilities/native-language-change.md

 ## 3 Setting up Language Change Mechanism {#set-up}

-Internationalization with Mendix's native apps is fairly simple.
+Internationalization with Mendix's mobile apps is fairly simple.
 You will use two nanoflow actions to set up most of your language change mechanism.

 {{% alert color="info" %}}
 This guide requires the following nanoflow actions: